U.S. Energy Information Administration logo

 What is shale?

 Shale is a fine-grained sedimentary rock that forms when silt and clay-size mineral particles are compacted, and it is easily broken into thin, parallel layers.
-Black shale contains organic material that can generate oil and natural gas, which is trapped within the rock's pores.
+Black shale contains organic material that can generate oil and natural gas that is trapped within the rock's pores.

 Where are shale gas resources found?